Exploring Deep Models for Practical Gait Recognition: Introduction

 \section{Introduction}

 Gait is a biometric characteristic that presents the unique walking patterns of individuals.
-Compared with other biometric modalities, \textit{e.g.}, face, fingerprint, and iris, gait is hard to disguise and can be easily captured at a distance in non-intrusive ways without requiring cooperation.
-For these advantages, gait recognition is one of the most feasible techniques for security applications, such as suspect tracking, crime prevention, and identity verification~\cite{nixon2006automatic}.
+Compared with other biometric modalities, \textit{e.g.}, face, fingerprint, and iris, gait is hard to disguise and can be easily captured at a distance in non-intrusive ways.
+For these advantages, gait recognition is one of the most feasible techniques for security applications, such as crime investigation, suspect tracking, and identity verification~\cite{nixon2006automatic}.